Turning 18

 Determining Eligibility

-In order to guide you to the best solution between Guardianship and Guardian Advocacy, we need to understand the diagnosis the adult with developmental disabilities has.
+In order to guide you to the best solution between Guardianship and Guardian Advocacy, we need to understand the diagnoses the adult with developmental disabilities has.

-The below diagnosis may qualify for Guardian Advocacy under Florida law:
+The below diagnoses may qualify for Guardian Advocacy under Florida law:

 • Intellectual disability